How to Lay Large Porcelain Floor Tiles and Paving Slabs

 Laying large porcelain floor tiles with a cementitious adhesive

-The British Standards suggests when floor tiles are fixed using normal cementitious adhesives, the adhesive should be applied to the sub-floor as well as to the back of the tile to ensure solid bed fixing.
+The British Standards suggests when floor tiles and outdoor tiles are fixed using normal cementitious adhesives, the adhesive should be applied to the sub-floor as well as to the back of the tile to ensure solid bed fixing.

 This is particularly relevant to tiles that have a ribbed back, to achieve the recommended 100% coverage of adhesive.
 The adhesive should be applied to the substrate with a notched trowel, which will give a total bed thickness of 3mm - 4mm once the tile is secured into place.